InboxSDK/inboxsdk-docs/docs/inboxsdk-star.md

 ---
-id: api-reference
+id: inboxsdk-star
-title: API Reference
+title: InboxSDK.*
 ---
----
-## InboxSDK.*

 The functions in this class are only used for load related functionality like loading the SDK itself or other external scripts.

 ### `load()`
 <Method returns="Promise"></Method>